PruneTruong/GLU-Net/README.md

 * Added website + evaluation code for ETH3D
 * Modif of the READme file
 * Added reference to WxBS dataset and csv files excluding ADE dataset
+* Added link to my own copy of the ADE-20K dataset